WPIAL boys, girls basketball teams clinch PIAA playoff berths - Trib HSSN

 By: Don Rebel

-While the Path to the Pete is complete and the finals are set for this weekend, the Road to Hershey will tip off next week.
+While district basketball gold is being determined this weekend at Pitt, the Road to Hershey is scheduled to tip off next weekend.

-While all four semifinalists have clinched state playoff berths, some teams that fell in the quarterfinals are still alive … for now.
+While all four semifinalists have clinched state playoff berths, some teams that fell in the quarterfinals have clinched or will learn their fate this weekend.

 Once again this season, the district is using the follow-the-winner format to determine some of the representatives.